Austin13579/filmcpi/README.md

-# Utilizing data imbalance to enhance compound-protein interaction prediction models
+# FilmCPI: Utilizing data imbalance to enhance compound-protein interaction prediction models

 This is a PyTorch implementation of FilmCPI.